schitresh/computer_science/operating_system/2_system_structure.md

 ### System call
 - Programmatic way for a program to request a service from kernel
 - Program is temporarily switched from user mode to kernel mode
-- Implemented in form of software interrupts
+- Implemented in the form of software interrupts
   - Which causes hardware's interrupt handler to transfer control to an appropriate interrupt handler (part of OS)
   - And switches the bit mode to kernel mode
 - Interrupt handler